-Public television is committed to thorough and thoughtful historical and public affairs programming that provides all Americans with a better understanding of our country and its place in the world.
-Public television stations, all locally-controlled and locally-operated, are also helping citizens and communities understand the issues they face locally and regionally - enabling them to develop solutions based on facts and rooted in community partnerships.
+As some of the last locally controlled and operated media, public television is deeply committed to localism and content that reflects the rich diversity of the communities we serve.
+Public television stations help citizens and communities understand the issues they face locally and regionally - enabling them to develop solutions based on facts and rooted in community partnerships.